Vaccine Information

 Canine Parvovirus

-Parvo is a serious disease affecting primarily young dogs (6 weeks to 6 months) although any age can be affected.
-Parvovirus is a hardy virus, able to withstand extreme temperature changes and exposure to most disinfectants.
+Parvo is a serious disease affecting primarily young dogs (6 weeks to 6 months), although any age can be affected.
+Parvovirus is a hardy virus that can withstand extreme temperature changes and exposure to most disinfectants.
 Dogs contract the disease through exposure to infected dogs or infected stool.
 Clinical signs include loss of appetite, lethargy, vomiting, and diarrhea.
 The diarrhea is often bloody and has a foul odor.
 Some dogs develop a fever.
 If left untreated, parvo can be fatal.
-It is very important to complete your entire series of puppy shots to prevent this disease.
+It is essential to complete your entire series of puppy shots to prevent this disease.

 Rabies

 Rabies is a viral disease that attacks the central nervous system of all warm-blooded animals, including humans.
-Rabies is transmitted by saliva which is generally transferred from a bite.
+Rabies is transmitted by saliva, which is generally transferred from a bite.
 This disease is often found in wild animals such as skunks, raccoons, and bats.
-Once infected the disease is always fatal.
+Once infected, the disease is always fatal.
 As the virus can be transmitted to humans, no stray dog, cat, or wild animal should be approached.
 Vaccination is vital in protecting your pet from this disease.
-In Ohio, it is a state law that your pets be vaccinated against rabies.
+In Ohio, a state law requires your pets to be vaccinated against rabies.
 Once vaccinated, you will receive a rabies tag to place on your pet’s collar and a rabies vaccination certificate to keep for future reference.

 Canine Coronavirus